SarahAlhugail/SDA_Final_Project/README.md

 while the KNN gives a littile higher Accuracy score ~ 90%

-lastely Randomfrest The Random Forest Classifier scored 95% accuracy which outperformed the previous models, I will choose this model and create a confusion matrix to talk more about the result !
+lastely The Random Forest Classifier scored 95% accuracy which outperformed the all other models.
+I will choose this model and create a confusion matrix and talk more about the result !